U.S. Smokers Favor Development of Less-Addictive Cigarettes, Roswell Park Research Finds

 For additional information about the International Tobacco Control Policy Evaluation Project (the ITC Project), visit http://www.itcproject.org.

-Editor’s note: Photo caption: Andrew Hyland, PhD, Chair, Department of Health Behavior, Roswell Park Cancer Institute.
+Editor’s note: Photo caption: Andrew Hyland, PhD, Chair, Department of Health Behavior, Roswell Park Comprehensive Cancer Center.
 To receive a jpeg version of this photo, please send a request to Annie Deck-Miller, email@example.com.